Intake and follow-up

 Open pageCompare the main automation approaches small businesses consider before they commit to a new system.

-Open pageMove from research into the actual operating model: office workflow, field reporting, compliance, and payouts in one system.
+Open pageMove from research into the actual service model: workflow cleanup, automation setup, and practical operations support.